 Hundreds of thousands of pets travel by air every year and only a very minuscule percentage are injured or worse.
 In 2017, the Transporation Department counted 506,994 animals transported last year.
 There were only 24 deaths, 15 injuries, and one was lost.
 All of the deaths were in cargo, not cabins.
 And 18 of the deaths were on United flights.

-In general, flying is considered safe for cats.
+In general, flying is very safe for cats.
 But experts recommend not allowing your cat to be on flights longer than six hours (if possible).
 Cats are very stressed during moves since they are taken out of their territory and routine.
 The hustle and bustle of airports and flights can really scare most cats.
 This might cause them to become dehydrated on longer flights.

 While flying is fine when necessary (like a cross-country move), you don’t want to make it a regular part of your cat’s routine.
 If you are just going on vacation, consider driving instead if you plan to take your cat.